What and when?

 Quilted products are crafted on site and customers can watch their quilts being constructed.
 In 2010, KQ introduced the sale of imported quilting cottons and quilters’ requirements.
 Visit the store; see the only quilting batiks for sale in Botswana, and find out what grows on the marvelous upside-down baobab tree.

 Founder of KQ, designer Jenny Healy was born in Zambia, educated in Botswana and the United States.
-Her love of quilting flowered in California and is now being shared with a small but growing network of quilters in Botswana. (see, BLOG)
+Her love of quilting flowered while managing at JoAnn's Fabrics and crafts in California and is now being shared with a small but growing network of quilters in Botswana.
+Her Quilts have been in many exhibitions and have sold to many high profile people around the world. (see, BLOG)

 Our co-founder, Daniel, unfortunately passed away in 2009.
 He had lived in Asia, Europe, the United States and Africa.
 He is remembered for his cheerful and giving nature.
 He would be proud of the way KQ is evolving.
 In his honor we show the quilt he is known best for.
 "Malori"